 Enrico Menichetti and Victor Consunji go the extra mile for children in need

-Going the extra mile means giving a little bit of your to others and this is exactly what good friends Enrico Menichetti and Victor Consunji did to help Filipino children supported by child-focused humanitarian organization World Vision.
+Going the extra mile means giving a little bit of your time to others and this is exactly what good friends Enrico Menichetti and Victor Consunji did to help Filipino children supported by child-focused humanitarian organization World Vision.

 From April 8 to 16, Enrico and Victor challenged the Marathon Des Sables, also known as the “toughest foot race on earth,” held across southern Morocco.
 The race, which spanned 250 kilometres and lasted for 7 days, was no easy task.
 To reach the finish line, runners had to overcome dunes, tough terrains, and extreme heat and exhaustion.